monstar-lab-oss/nestjs-starter-rest-api/docs/project-structure.md

 ││ │   ├── controllers/ # Responsible for handling incoming requests and returning responses to the client.
 ││ │   │   └── module.controller.ts
-││ │   ├── dtos/ DTO is an object that defines strictness as to how data will be sent over the network ││ │   ├── guards/ # Guards decides a given request will be handled by the route handler or not, depending on certain conditions
-││ │   ├── decorators/ # Custom decorators attaches properties to the request object
-││ │   ├── strategies/ # Implement various authentication mechanisms to handle authentication
-││ │   ├── constants/ # Any business logic class constants
-││ │   ├── helpers/ # Assist service files to implement business logic
-││ │   ├── entites/ # We have entities which are models with entity decorators in your app that represent database tables
+││ │   ├── dtos/ DTO is an object that defines strictness as to how data will be sent over the network ││ │   ├── decorators/ # Custom decorators attaches properties to the request object ││ │   ├── constants/ # Any business logic class constants ││ │   ├── helpers/ # Assist service files to implement business logic ││ │   ├── entites/ # We have entities which are models with entity decorators in your app that represent database tables